 Millennials swarm social media like sharks around a pool of prey.
 To reach millennials, you need to be where they are, and for most, that’s social media.
 But that’s not all.
 Use social media for what it’s intended for: connecting and communicating socially.
 Don’t push, push, push your products.
 Instead, talk to your prospective customers.
 Learn what their apprehensions, goals, and interests are.
 People buy from people, first and foremost.
 Try to leave the “business” out of your communications and outreach.
 This can open up a comfortable and valuable space to learn invaluable insight about your target customer and you can then better provide what they’re looking for.

 Once you begin creating and participating in actual conversations with millennials and social media users, don’t let it stop there.
 Talk about how you are always talking to your commenters/customers.
 Invite others to voice their opinions.
 This opens up the door for others to jump in on the conversation, and the more people you can reach this way, the better.
 It feels more organic and not forced, which is the key to millennials’ hearts.

 Reaching the millennial set can be difficult at times but certainly not impossible.
 And as a breeder or garden center, it’s imperative you are marketing to the most important consumer of the 21st century.

-If you want more exclusive horticulture marketing tips like these, be sure to sign up for our newsletter where you’ll see everything first.
+Want more exclusive horticulture marketing tips like these?
+Be sure to sign up for our newsletter where you’ll see everything first.